craftcms/docs/docs/5.x/system/plugins.md

 Every plugin is a Composer package, meaning they must be “required” by a project’s `composer.json` file before being [installed](#installing-a-plugin).
 Only plugins required by a project will appear in the screen above—to find _new_ plugins, visit the [Plugin Store](#the-plugin-store)!

 ::: tip
-If you want to build your own plugin, check out [Extending Craft](../extend/README.md).
+If you want to build your own plugin, check out the [Extending Craft](../extend/README.md) section.
 :::

 ## The Plugin Store